 The Ancient Forest Alliance is calling for the provincial government to establish a BC Old-Growth Protection Strategy that would ensure comprehensive, legislated protection for BC’s ancient forests on public/Crown lands.
 The science-based plan would incorporate timelines to immediately end old-growth logging in “critically endangered” forests, and quickly phase out old-growth logging where there is a “high risk” to […]

-A provincial fund of at least $40 million/year is needed to protect BC’s most endangered ecosystems on private lands to sustain wildlife, clean water, recreation and tourism.
+A BC Natural Lands Acquisition Fund would allow for the purchase and protection of BC’s most endangered ecosystems on private lands to sustain wildlife, clean water, recreation and tourism.
 British Columbia’s most endangered ecosystems are often found on privately-owned lands.
-These endangered ecosystems include Coastal Douglas Fir and Dry Maritime forests on BC’s southern coast; Ponderosa Pine […]
+These endangered ecosystems include Coastal Douglas Fir and Dry Maritime forests on BC’s southern coast; […]

 Just a half hour drive from Cathedral Grove is an ancient forest that is just about as impressive – the Cameron Valley Ancient Forest or “Firebreak.”
 This area is a valley-bottom-to-mountain-top old-growth Douglas-fir forest that was originally left as a moist, old-growth rainforest firebreak to stifle the spread of forest raging through the dry clearcuts.
 It was supposed to have been protected as an Ungulate Winter Range for the legions of magnificent Roosevelt elk and black-tailed deer that live here.

 The Central Walbran Valley on southern Vancouver Island is the grandest old-growth rainforest in Canada.
 The area is jam-packed with hundreds of the monumental redcedars, especially in the spectacular “Castle Grove,” which is perhaps the most extensive stand of near record-sized cedars on Earth.
 Unfortunately this also makes the area a prime target for logging.